shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 We will be having the following components layers:

-1. **View** - This layercontains UI components and is responsible for view related code such as initializing child views, displaying progress bar, receiving input from user and handling animations, etc. Example: Activities and Fragments.
+1. **View** - This layer contains UI components and is responsible for view related code such as initializing child views, displaying progress bar, receiving input from user and handling animations, etc. Example: Activities and Fragments.

 2. **ViewModel** - ViewModels provide data to the UI components.
 In our case views will be using LiveData to observe the data changes in ViewModel.